Menu

 me he sold almost all of his surf records.
 He thinks

-he got a lot of money for it, and says I couldn’t have
+he got a lot of money for it, and says I couldnt have

-afforded the box… the fool!
+the fool!

 He was fed up with the third wave always mixing in

 trash with the original concept.
-It’s weird that this
+Its weird that this

 would make him abondon his first wave records also,